achimkoh/sfpcSpring2015/sonicWireSculptorCopy/README.md

-This is an attempt to recreate Amit Pitaru's Sonic Wire Sculptor in openFrameworks.
+This is an attempt to recreate Amit Pitaru's Sonic Wire Sculptor(2003) in openFrameworks.

 Original project: http://www.sonicwiresculptor.com/